JakeWharton/qbt-orphaned-downloads/README.md

  [cron]: https://cron.help/#*/5_*_*_*_*

-The 'Orphaned' tag will be used by default.
-To change it, specify your desired tag name in the `QBT_TAG` environment variable.
+To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.

+### Tagging

+By default, three tags are maintained: 'Unlinked', 'Linked', and 'Orphaned'.
+Unlinked torrents have never been linked.
+Orphaned torrents have been previously linked.
+This can be used to detect things like newer versions, season packs, etc. as opposed to those which just have not been matched properly.

+All three tags can be changed using the `QBT_TAG_UNLINKED`, `QBT_TAG_LINKED`, and `QBT_TAG_ORPHANED` environment variables, respectively.

+Alternatively, for a simpler tagging scheme, setting `QBT_SINGLE_TAG=true` will only tag things as 'Orphaned' (using `QBT_TAG_ORPHANED`) when unlinked, and clear that tag when linked.

-Tags can be used to prevent specific torrents from being marked as orphans.
+Tags can be used to prevent specific torrents from being marked by this tool.
 Specify one or more tags in the `QBT_IGNORE_TAGS` as a comma-separated list.

-To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.

 LICENSE